Chevone Marsh: Greenville Triumph

 In January 2025, Marsh signed with Greenville Triumph.
+On 26 July 2025, Marsh helped Greenville advance in the USL Cup, scoring in a 2–1 victory over FC Naples.
+On 9 August 2025, Marsh scored a hat-trick in a 5–4 victory over Charlotte Independence, the first of his career.
+He ended the 2025 season with seven goals in 31 matches.

+NY Cosmos

+On 7 July 2026, Marsh signed with New York Cosmos after training with the club for several months.
+The following day he made his debut for the club, scoring the game-winning goal in a 1–0 victory over FC Naples.

+On August 3, Marsh was released from the club due to an unspecified violation of team rules.
+He appeared in three league matches, one USL Cup match, and two mid-season team friendlies.

 International career

-Marsh was in the national under 20 training squad for the under 20 World Cup in Turkey.
-Marsh represented Jamaica in under 20s qualifiers in Mexico, Jamaica did not qualify but Marsh scored their only goal at the tournament.
+Marsh was in Jamaica's national Under-20 training squad for the Under-20 World Cup in Turkey.
+He represented Jamaica in Under-20 qualifiers in Mexico.
+Although Jamaica did not qualify, Marsh scored their only goal at the tournament.

-Marsh is in the Jamaican squad for WCF qualifiers against Costa Rica for the 2018 World Cup in Russia.
+Marsh was in the Jamaican squad for WCF qualifiers against Costa Rica for the 2018 World Cup in Russia.
 Marsh made his senior national team debut on 7 October versus Saudi Arabia in Jeedah.